Turkeybeard

 Kalmia latifolia

-Botanical name: Kalmia latifolia L.
+Botanical name: Kalmia latifolia

-Common name: Mountain laurel
+Common name: mountain laurel

-Group: Dicot
+Group: dicot

 Family: Ericaceae

-Duration: Perennial
+Duration: perennial

-Plant height: 5'-15'
+Plant height: 5-15'

 Foliage: Irregular, gnarled trunks.
 Leaves alternate, elliptical, 2"-5", thick, leathery, smooth, shiny, dark green.

-Flower color: white to pink
+Flower: white to pink

-Flowering/fruiting time Flowers late May to late June.
+Flowering time: Flowers late May to late June.
 Fruits late August through autumn.

 Habitat: Sandy ground everywhere except in the Cape May peninsula.
 Stone says common in both dry and moist situations; an abundant plant in the Pine Barrens.